 Is your dog scared of thunderstorm?
 Acting like it is the end of the world whenever a storm hits?
 Your pet is not alone.
 It is one of the most common fears that affect dogs.
 Fear of storm and thunder is very hard to eliminate completely, but there are ways to minimize it.
 Stop your dog from being frightened during a storm with these 5 steps.

-Why some dogs are afraid of storm is difficult to say.
+Why some dogs are afraid of storms is difficult to say.
 However, owners of dogs that are afraid of thunderstorm are rarely mistaken about the cause of their dog’s behavior.
-In many cases, dogs show signs of panic even before thestorm has arrived, because of their keen sense of hearing and ability to sense pressure changes.
+In many cases, dogs show signs of panic even before the storm has arrived, because of their keen sense of hearing and ability to sense pressure changes in the atmosphere.

 - Excessive salivation